gammasoft71/xtd/docs/examples.md

 # Support

 If you face any problems feel free to open an issue at the [issues tracker](https://github.com/gammasoft71/xtd/issues), If you feel like there is a missing feature, please raise a ticket on Github.
 Pull request are also welcome.
+See [Support](/docs/Support) for more options.